Modern paganism and LGBTQ people: Orientation

 A 2015 study survey by Pew Research Center found that 11% of lesbian, gay, and bisexual respondents identified with non-Christian faiths, a large portion of which being some form of neopaganism or interfaith universalist beliefs.
-This was nearly double LGBTQ prevalance in the general population.
+This was nearly double LGBTQ prevalence in the general population.

 Sex / Gender

 In her 1995 book Never Again The Burning Times, Loretta Orion published results of a survey of the Modern pagan community she conducted in the mid-1980s.
 The self-reported gender of the 189 respondents was 58% women, 38% men, and 4% androgynous, with Orion surmising those who reported as androgynous "intended to express their rejection of traditional sex roles, rather than biological androgyny" in the endnotes.

 While the Western neopagan community is gender-diverse as a whole, the demographics tend toward female plurality or dominance in terms of numbers.
 The aforementioned 2013 scientific survey of Western neopagans found that women were not only the dominant neopagan demographic, but the proportion thereof was increasing across the board in many countries surveyed.
 However, men tended to dominate certain traditions like Norse Heathenry, Druidry, Neo-Shamanism, Ceremonial magic, and Thelema.